How are the prints made?

 DigitalFusion studio carefully scans the pages of the original journals employing techniques created especially for the Dan Eldon journal prints.
 These images are then enlarged and printed on archival Hahnemuhle Fine Art Watercolor paper.

-A giclée is a fine art term used to describe museum quality prints that have been created using fade-resistant, archival inks with high resolution, prepress proofing, digital printers.
+A giclée is a fine art term used to describe museum quality prints that have been created using fade-resistant, archival inks with beautiful color and clarity.

 An edition is a pre-determined number of a particular artwork that has been set and agreed upon by the artist and/or publisher.